 Qualified small business stock-RICs.
 Under section 1202, a 50% exclusion may be allowed on the gain from the sale or exchange of qualified small business stock issued after August 10, 1993, and held for more than 5 years.
+A 60% exclusion may be allowed if the stock is empowerment zone business stock acquired after December 21, 2000.
 If any part of the capital gain distribution reported in box 2a may qualify for this exclusion (taking into consideration the recipient's holding period), report the gain in box 2c, and furnish the recipient a statement that reports separately for each designated section 1202 gain the:

-- Name of the corporation that issued the stock that was sold. - Date(s) on which the RIC acquired the stock, - Date sold. - Recipient's part of the sales price, - · Recipient's part of the RIC's basis in the stock, and - Amount of the recipient's section 1202 gain.
+- Name of the corporation that issued the stock that was sold, - Date(s) on which the RIC acquired the stock, - Date sold, - Recipient's part of the sales price, - · Recipient's part of the RIC's basis in the stock, and - Amount of the recipient's section 1202 gain and whether the gain is gain on empowerment zone business stock.